lundgrenalex/fireplay/README.md

-# Fireplay is simple, moder and lightweight PHP framework
+# Simple, moder and lightweight PHP framework
 Simple and modern php framwork based on fast routing, phpredis caching, mongodb storage and markdown layout

 ## How use: